bpt26/usher_wiki/docs/source/tutorials.rst

   matUtils extract -i filtered.pb -m G7328T -o G7328T.pb -j G7328T.json -S G7328T_sample_paths.txt

+The expected output can be viewed `here <https://nextstrain.org/fetch/raw.githubusercontent.com/bpt26/usher_wiki/main/docs/source/G7328T.json>`_ or you can upload your generated JSON at `Auspice <https://auspice.us/>`_.

-If we upload this JSON to `Auspice <https://auspice.us/>`_, we can choose to highlight each branch and node by whether they contained our query mutation.
+In this view, we can choose to highlight each branch and node by whether they contained our query mutation.
 We can see that the majority of occurrences of G7328T are single nodes- having just occurred- and that the majority are from the USA, though from all across the phylogenetic tree.
 Further analysis would be required to validate or interpet these results, but this procedure clearly demonstrates the potential for matUtils for rapid exploratory analysis using large public datasets.